CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 * Tested on: Windows 10, i7- @ 2.22GHz 22GB, GTX 960M

 ========================
-## README

-# Description:
+## Description:
-0.This is a rasterizer.It includes the following pipeline:
+This is a rasterizer.It includes the following pipeline:
 1)vertex transformation with camera movement</br>
 2)Tessellation shader
 3)Bling-phong shader and blending